crytic/building-secure-contracts/program-analysis/determine-properties.md

   - Manticore and Echidna will allow to test the external interactions.
 Manticore has an inbuilt mechanism to stub external contracts.

 - **Standard conformance.** Ethereum standards (e.g. ERC20) have a history of flaws in their design.
 Be sure to be aware of the limitations of the standard you are building on top of.
-  - Slither will let you detect the standard used to detect potential issues.
-Echidna and Manticore can be also be used to test for standard properties, but requiere to careful implement each ERC property.
+  - Slither, Echidna and Manticore will help you to detect deviance to a given standard.

 To summarize: